haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-topics/css_debug.md

 </li>

 <li>
-Add your {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} to Grunt configuration.
+Add your {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} to Grunt configuration.
 To do this, in the <code>dev/tools/grunt/configs/themes.js</code> file, add your theme to <code>module.exports</code> like following:
 <pre>
 {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.exports = {
     ...